adamterlson/cairn/README.md

 ### `style(selectors)`

 Apply styles by passing a space-delimited string to `style`  (the function returned from `cairn`) and then spread the result onto a component.
 Selected styles are appended in order with last item having precedence.
-Selectors without a style definition will be ignored with a warning.
+Selectors without a style definition will be ignored.

 > `style` returns an object containing all the properties it will set on the component, so if you do not wish to use the spread syntax, you can access and apply `styles` and other props directly:
 > `<TouchableHighlight styles={style('foo').styles} underlayColor={styles('bar').underlayColor} />`.